 ‘Song of the Lake’ makes its live debut here.
 “It could be a disaster or a very beautiful thing.”
 That it is the latter was never, even remotely, in doubt.
 ‘O Children’ – taken from the 2004 album Abattoir Blues/The Lyre of Orpheus is the first non-Wild God track to make an appearance tonight – and like so many of this evening’s songs its power and glory is magnified by the presence of the four superb backing singers.

 Just in case anybody had never heard of him, Cave reminds us that ‘Tupelo’ is about Elvis Presley.
-It was also written many, many years ago in Berlin, during what was probably the most dissolute and dishevelled period of his life.
+It was also written many, many years ago in Berlin, during what was probably the most dissolute and dishevelled period of Cave’s life.
 The song’s unhinged ferocity reflects that time and the inherent decadence of this city.

 ‘Final Rescue Attempt’ strikes a note of optimism for not only Cave’s present and future but ours too.
 “And I will always love you,” he exclaims, his sentiments expressing that such hope and belief can finally remove us from all of this chaos and contemplation.
 It borders on the ecstatic.